TheCheapestPixels/pandacademy/gpu_rendering/gpu_rendering.md

 * compute shaders are ubiquitous these days for processing data that will eventually wind up in the rendering process or even game mechanics.
+* apparently they are *so* popular that some engines have stopped using the rasterizer pipeline at all, opting to do even these tasks in compute shaders.

 The [first example](shaders/compute/main_basic_compute.py) that we will go over shows how we